Universality of Sudden Death of Entanglement: Introduction

 As an example, consider the case where a photon, in a linear combination of zero- and one-photon states, traverses an optical medium and is scattered by an atom.
 In such a process, as it is well known, dispersion is positively correlated with absorption, implying that we cannot realistically describe the environmental noise as amplitude-damping alone; we must also consider dephasing.

 Motivated by practical constraints such as above, and also by the theoretically large set of available coupling agents between the system and the environment, we are led to ask whether SDE is a general feature of quantum dynamics, or else a peculiarity of certain models.
+Although many authors have already argued in favor of the omnipresence of SDE \cite{zhang2009, cui2009, ikram2007, 08alqasimi, ali2009}, the present study conveys the first rigorous demonstration of the universality of this phenomenon in the case of two non-interacting qubits, each of which coupled to its own independent Markovian environment at zero temperature.

-In this paper, this problem is approached by considering generalized error agents in the case of two non-interacting qubits, each of which coupled to its own independent Markovian environment at zero temperature.
-On top of deriving conditions for the occurrence of SDE, we show that the set of coupling agents for which SDE may not occur has zero measure with respect to the set of all possible couplings, thus proving that --- in the present circumstances --- SDE is a universal phenomenon.
+Our main result is obtained by first deriving conditions for the occurrence of SDE with generalized error agents, and then by proving that the set of coupling agents for which SDE may not occur has zero-measure with respect to the set of all possible couplings; meaning that, in the considered scenario, SDE is indeed a universal phenomenon.

 The paper is organized as follows.
-In Sec.~\ref{sec:dynamics} we introduce the qubit interaction Hamiltonian for general error agents, write and solve the Born-Markov master equation for the dynamics of a single qubit, and review a procedure to construct the dynamics of two independent qubits from the single qubit dynamics.
-In Sec.~\ref{sec:SDEcond} we derive conditions for the occurrence of SDE, which are shown to be (almost) always met in Sec.~\ref{sec:universality}.
-We summarize our conclusions and some possible avenues for future research in Sec.~\ref{sec:conclusion}.
+In Section~\ref{sec:dynamics} we introduce the qubit interaction Hamiltonian for general error agents, write and solve the Born-Markov master equation for the dynamics of a single qubit, and review a procedure to construct the dynamics of two independent qubits from the single qubit dynamics.
+In Section~\ref{sec:SDEcond} we derive conditions for the occurrence of SDE, which are shown to be (almost) always met in Section~\ref{sec:universality}.
+We summarize our conclusions and some possible avenues for future research in Section~\ref{sec:conclusion}.